MathiasMSFT/Azure-Active-Directory/Application/README.md

-# Conditional Access
+# Application
-All of these scripts will help you to manage Conditional Access in Azure Active Directory
+All of these scripts will help you to manage application in Azure Active Directory

-## Generate-ConditionalAccess-Report
+## Revoke-Permission.ps1
 ### Project Goals

-- Generate an export of your policies in CSV or HTML or both.

 ### Current Version
-- Version: 1.2

 ### History
-- Jan 10, 2022 : Contribution

 ### Using the script
-PS> Generate-ConditionalAccess-Report.ps1 -Export CSV

 ### Credits
-Mathias Dumont